 History and Culture of Argentina (1 credit)

 This course is taught in English and will provide an overview of Argentine history and culture through units focused on themes such as music, economics, politics, literature and film.
-In addition to the readings and presentations by a variety of guest speakers, the course will include a number of excursions to relevant local sites (museums, vineyards, and local businesses) as well as longer program excursions that may include Patagonia and Iguazu Falls/Misiones.
+In addition to the readings and presentations by a variety of guest speakers, the course will include a number of excursions to relevant local sites (museums, vineyards, and local businesses) as well as longer program excursions that may include Patagonia, Córdoba, and Salta.

 Spanish Language (1 credit) - according to your level of proficiency

 Argentina and its Neighbors (1 credit)